grnet/synnefo/docs/astakos-api-guide.rst

 Fallback call which receives the user token or the user uuid/token pair and returns back the token as well as information about the token holder and the services he/she can access.
+If not request body is provided (the request content length is missing or equals to 0) the response contains only non authentication protected information (the service catalog).

 ========================================= =========  ==================
 Uri                                       Method     Description